 Unlike traditional database engines that have centralized all of the data management functions in one location/process (even so called distributed databases in production today have multiple copies of a monolithic data engine), a Hyperscale database separates the query processing engine, where the semantics of various data engines diverge, from the components that provide long-term storage and durability for the data.
 In this way, the storage capacity can be smoothly scaled out as far as needed (initial target is 100 TB).
-Read-only replicas share the same compute components so no data copy is required to spin up a new readable replica.
-During preview, only 1 read-only replica is supported.
+Read-only replicas share the same storage components so no data copy is required to spin up a new readable replica.

 The following diagram illustrates the different types of nodes in a Hyperscale database:

-A Hyperscale database contains the following different types of nodes:
+A Hyperscale database contains the following different types of components:

 The compute node is where the relational engine lives, so all the language elements, query processing, and so on, occur.
 All user interactions with a Hyperscale database happen through these compute nodes.
 Compute nodes have SSD-based caches (labeled RBPEX - Resilient Buffer Pool Extension in the preceding diagram) to minimize the number of network round trips required to fetch a page of data.
 There is one primary compute node where all the read-write workloads and transactions are processed.
 There are one or more secondary compute nodes that act as hot standby nodes for failover purposes, as well as act as read-only compute nodes for offloading read workloads (if this functionality is desired).

-The log service node accepts log records from the primary compute node, persists them in a durable cache, and forwards the log records to the rest of the compute nodes (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
-In this way, all data changes from the primary compute node are propagated through the log service to all the secondary compute nodes and page servers.
-Finally, the log record(s) are pushed out to long-term storage in Azure Storage, which is an infinite storage repository.
-This mechanism removes the necessity for frequent log truncation.
-The log service also has local cache to speed up access.
+The log service accepts log records from the primary compute replica, persists them in a durable cache, and forwards the log records to the rest of compute replicas (so they can update their caches) as well as the relevant page server(s), so that the data can be updated there.
+In this way, all data changes from the primary compute replica are propagated through the log service to all the secondary compute replicas and page servers.
+Finally, the log records are pushed out to long-term storage in Azure Storage, which is a virtually infinite storage repository.
+This mechanism removes the need for frequent log truncation.
+The log service also has local cache to speed up access to log records.

 Azure Storage contains all data files in a database.
 Page servers keep data files in Azure Storage up to date.
-This storage is used for backup purposes as well as for replication between Azure regions.
-Backups consist of snapshots of data files.
-Restore operation are fast from these snapshots and data can be restored to any point in time within the backup retention period of the database.
+This storage is used for backup purposes, as well as for replication between Azure regions.
+Backups are implemented using storage snapshots of data files.
+Restore operations using snapshots are fast regardless of data size.
+Data can be restored to any point in time within the backup retention period of the database.

 Backup and restore

-Backups are file-snapshot base and hence they are nearly instantaneous.
-Storage and compute separation enable pushing down the backup/restore operation to the storage layer to reduce the processing burden on the primary compute node.
-As a result, the backup of a large database does not impact the performance of the primary compute node.
-Similarly, restores are done by copying the file snapshot and as such are not a size of data operation.
+Backups are file-snapshot based and hence they are nearly instantaneous.
+Storage and compute separation enables pushing down the backup/restore operation to the storage layer to reduce the processing burden on the primary compute replica.
+As a result, database backup does not impact performance of the primary compute node; similarly, restores are done by reverting to file snapshots, and as such are not a size of data operation.
 Restore is a constant-time operation, and even multiple-terabyte databases can be restored in minutes instead of hours or days.
 Creation of new databases by restoring an existing backup also takes advantage of this feature: creating database copies for development or testing purposes, even of terabyte sized databases, is doable in minutes.

 Scale and performance advantages